A6192/the-far-away-travellist/README.md

-# The far away travellist
+# The far away travel list

 My mini project on react.